ProjectorRays/ProjectorRays/README.md

 Development builds are available on the [releases page](https://github.com/ProjectorRays/ProjectorRays/releases).

-To use it, run `projectorrays.exe INPUT_FILE OUTPUT_FILE`.
-ProjectorRays will take the input file, unprotect/decompress it, restore its source code, and output it to the specified location.
+To use it, run `projectorrays.exe decompile <input file>`.
+ProjectorRays will create an unprotected/decompressed version of the input file with its source code restored.
 The outputted file can then be opened in Director.

 ### *nix

 Install Boost 1.72.0 or later, mpg123, and zlib.
 Run `make` to build.

-To use it, run `./projectorrays INPUT_FILE OUTPUT_FILE`.
-ProjectorRays will take the input file, unprotect/decompress it, restore its source code, and output it to the specified location.
+To use it, run `./projectorrays decompile <input file>`.
+ProjectorRays will create an unprotected/decompressed version of the input file with its source code restored.
 The outputted file can then be opened in Director.

 ## Credits